-An industry veteran shares ideas for addressing an industrywide challenge
+In this Readers Platform, an industry veteran shares ideas for addressing an industrywide challenge.

 Over the last two decades, big money has been spent on elevator rope replacement, but half or more of that spending could have been delayed.
 New tools and software can help identify and manage issues of excessive and uneven wear of sheave grooves, as well as early failure of elevator suspension means.
 There are remedies/adjustments that will extend service of already compromised ropes/sheaves.